deadlytea/hello-world/README.md

 hello-world
 ===========
+Trying the new GitHub [Hello World Guide](https://guides.github.com/activities/hello-world/)

-housing new ideas and to-do's
+This repo is for housing new ideas and to-do's, or just a spot to hang out and think